-Squash is just as good lightly seasoned with just salt and pepper.
+Roasted squash is just as good, lightly seasoned with salt and pepper.

-Additionally, roasting butternut squash is a favorite amount moms because it makes the perfect organic and homemade baby food!
+Organic Baby Food: Roasting butternut squash is a favorite among moms because it makes the perfect organic and homemade food for babies!

 - olive oil

-Preheat oven to 400.
+- Preheat the oven to 400.
 Grease a baking dish with nonstick cooking spray and set aside.

-Use a sharp knife to carefully cut the butternut squash in half lengthwise.
+- Use a sharp knife to cut the butternut squash in half lengthwise carefully.

-Use a spoon to scrape the seeds out of the squash and discard.
+- Use a spoon to scrape the seeds out of the squash and discard them.

-Remove from oven and let set for 5 minutes.
+- Remove cooked squash from the oven and let sit for 5 minutes.

-Use a spoon to scoop the squash from the shell.
+- Use a spoon to scoop the squash from the shell.
+Discard the shell.

-Serve with butter or any variety of seasonings listed below.
+- Serve with butter, a pinch of salt, or any variety of seasonings listed below.

 Peeling Tip for Butternut Squash

-When you are learning how to roast butternut squash, you do not have to worry about peeling it prior.
-That being said, if you prefer to peel, simply cut your squash into halves, poke the sides in 3 places, microwave for about 3 minutes.
+If you prefer to peel, cut your squash into halves, poke the sides in 3 places, and microwave for about 3 minutes.
 This will allow you to cut and peel it quite easily.